Syncaidius/experimentalstuff/trunk/expression2lifesupport/readmeh.txt

 E:rdNetID()				- Returns the ID of the network the entity belongs to

-E:rdResourceList(capitalize)		- Returns an array containing all of the resources that are stored
+E:rdResourceList()			- Returns an array containing all of the resources that are stored
-					  Passing a value greater than 0 into the function will capitalize the first letter of all resources returned (e.g. energy will return as Energy) or needed in a network.
-ONLY FULLY WORKS ON RESOURCE NODE ENTITIES!
+					  or needed in a network.
+ONLY WORKS ON A RESOURCE NODE ENTITY!

 E:rdNetEntities()			- Returns an array containing all of the entities connected to the
                                           current entity.
+ONLY WORKS ON A RESOURCE NODE ENTITY!

+E:rdLinkedNets()			- returns an array containing all of the node entities linked to the current
-ONLY WORKS ON RESOURCE NODE ENTITIES!
+					  network.
+ONLY WORKS ON A RESOURCE NODE ENTITY!

 E:rdPumpSend("resource", amount)	- Sends an amount of resource to another pump, if connected to one (max is
 					  50 per E2 tick/interval).
 E must be a pump entity for this to work.